 Being an outsourcing powerhouse, India is most known for its low costs and round-the-clock services.
 Businesses go to the country to delegate IT and other related services at a portion of the cost in more developed countries.

-Contrary to what most skeptics say, outsourcing services to India and other destinations is not slave labor.
-Rather, BPO workers in these locations are paid more than their minimum wage.
+Contrary to most skeptics, outsourcing services to India and other destinations is not slave labor.
+Rather, BPO workers are paid more than their minimum wage in these locations.

 If you’re curious about how much an employee in India is paid, look no further.
 Find out the average salary in India and the factors that affect this rate in this article.